HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-In the early days of responsive images, some browsers only supported x-descriptor, but clearly the w-descriptor is by far the most favored.
+In the early days of responsive images, some browsers only supported `x` descriptors, but clearly `w` descriptors are currently by far the most favored.

 While it can be common to choose image candidates which are spaced by dimension, for example widths of  720px,  1200px, 1800px there are also approaches to give more linear payload steps, for example say a series of images which are say 50kb in difference.